GEO-IASS/3D_Deep_Learning/README.md

 This dataset contains 3D point clouds generated from the original images of the MNIST dataset to bring a familiar introduction to 3D to people used to work with 2D datasets (images).

+In the [3D_from_2D notebook](http://nbviewer.jupyter.org/github/daavoo/3DMNIST/blob/master/3D_from_2D.ipynb) you can find the code used to generate the dataset.

+You can use the code in the notebook to generate a bigger 3D dataset from the original.

 # Content
 ## full_dataset_vectors.h5